-The principal land holding to the west was Cafnan, owned by Richard Trygarn Griffith of Carreglwyd Estate in 1840.
-The estate had been bought by William Griffith, rector of Llanfaethlu, in the mid-16th century.
-Cafnan is mentioned in the estate records in 1631, and remained part of the estate until the 20th century.
-The mill, Melin Cafnan, was in separate ownership, owned, by the early 18th century, by Mr Lewis of Cemlyn.
-This led to access issues with Carreglwyd estate, described by William Bulkeley of Brynddu, brother in law of Lewis, in his diary (Owen and Griffith 1931, 67).
+This separate ownership led to access issues with Carreglwyd estate, described by William Bulkeley of Brynddu, brother in law of Lewis, in his diary (Owen and Griffith 1931, 67).
 The mill is clearly shown on Lewis Morris's chart of c.
 1737-8 (Anglesey Record Office WM/1905/1).
 The chart also shows anchorages in Porth y Pistyll and Porth yr Ogo, and havens, or harbours, at Cemlyn and Cemais.
-The mill lies just outside the boundary of the study area, as does the River Cafnan, which forms the parish boundary between Llanfechell and Llanrhwydrys.
+The mill lies within the study area, as does the River Cafnan, which forms the parish boundary between Llanfechell and Llanrhwydrys.
+By the latter part of the 18th century the mill had become part of the Carreglwyd Estate (NLW B/Misc Vol 7; Fig.8).
+The present building, formerly a water powered corn mill, would appear to have been built at the beginning of the 19th century, although the surviving machinery inside all dates to around 1840.
+The over-shot water wheel is of cast iron, and is broken in parts.
+All of the wooden blades and buckets have been lost.
+The mill was formerly controlled by a sluice gate, and powered by the Afon Cafnan.
+The voussoirs in a small gable window have been cut from an old mill stone.

+The Mill had been in the ownership of the Mostyn family in the 1680s, and later that decade by Ambrose Lewis, the one time High Sheriff of Anglesey, and then Lord Dinorben.
 It was along the banks of the R Cafnan that Violet Vivien created the garden of Cestyll, after the land had been bought by her uncle William Walter Vivian in 1918, and given to his niece as a gift.
 The former house of Cestyll, which lies some 120m east of the garden, does lie within the study area.
 The house was demolished in 1991, but the adjoining walled garden and a range of buildings remain, though very overgrown and difficult to access.

 Other landowners recorded on the tithe survey include Edmund Meyrick of Cefn Coch, who owned Tyddyn Du to the south and Galan Ddu to the north, the latter now under Wylfa A, and outside the present study area.
 It was bought in the 1930's by Rosina Buckman, the New Zealand opera singer.
-Rhwng y Ddau

-Fynydd was owned by William Bulkeley Hughes of Plas Coch and Brynddu, descendant of William Bulkeley the diarist.
+Rhwng y Ddau Fynydd was owned by William Bulkeley Hughes of Plas Coch and Brynddu, descendant of William Bulkeley the diarist.